Restaurant Bookkeeping Made Easy

 For your operating expenses, have broad categories.
 Differentiating between marketing, advertising and digital marketing is a fruitless effort.
 Combine similar expenses into broad categories that allow you to focus on the big items in the business.

-2. Point of Sale: Have a cloud-based point of sale (POS) system.
+2. Point of Sale: Utilize a cloud-based point of sale (POS) system.
 Cloud-based POS systems are quite robust, and allow for all sorts of ad hoc and on-the-spot reporting.
-The POS is your go-to in order to understand sales trends.
-Ensure that the POS accounting reports are setup to match the Chart of Accounts.
-This creates a seamless transition from POS to the bookkeeping for your restaurant.
+The POS is your go-to for understanding sales trends.

-4. Cash Control: Maintain a daily cash report.
+3. Cash Control: Maintain a daily cash report.
 This report should be tied back to drawer balances and safe balances.
 For any ‘paid-out’ expenses, ensure the amounts are recorded and receipts are attached to the report.
-Deposit cash nightly.
-Do NOT pay out tips from the drawer.
-Have all credit card tips paid out on employee paychecks.
-Paying out tips from the drawer is risky, and in effect, provides a short-term loan to the employee.
+In addition,

-5. Inventory Count: Inventory is the restaurant industry’s weakest link in terms of restaurant financial record-keeping.
+4. Inventory Count: Inventory is the restaurant industry’s weakest link in terms of restaurant financial record-keeping.
 There are plenty of software companies that claim they help with inventory, but the reality is, it all comes down to you and your store.

 You have to take physical counts and update the system.
 Since the biggest concerns are spoilage, waste and theft, take your inventory count monthly.
 This will create a rhythm to updating your inventory and cost of sale, while also providing an indicator of waste.
-Manage inventory by the percentage rather than worrying about a single piece of bread or slice of cheese.